 The host's A record is registered in DNS after you choose not to register the connection's address

-This article provides methods to fix an issue where the IP address registers an A record for the host name in its primary DNS suffix zone after you clear the Register this connection's address in DNS check box.
+This article provides methods to fix an issue where the IP address registers an A record for the host name in its primary DNS suffix zone.
+This issue occurs after you clear the Register this connection's address in DNS check box.

 Original product version: Windows 2000